Cheapest non-owner car insurance companies in Illinois

 What does Illinois non-owner car insurance cover?

-A Illinois non-owner car insurance policy only provides the legally required coverage to be on the road.
-It includes all Illinois minimum car insurance requirements.
-It doesn't cover any damage to the vehicle itself.
+A Illinois non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in Illinois, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in Illinois

-Drivers in Illinois may need non-owner car insurance if they frequently rent or borrow a car.
-This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
-It doesn't cover you or the car you're driving.
+Drivers in Illinois might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
+However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
+It does not cover you personally or any damage to the car you're driving.

 Non-owners car insurance averages $279 in Illinois, and Auto-Owners offers the lowest rates.
 In our analysis, Auto-Owners was the top pick overall.
 Remember that your age, gender, and driving record significantly impact insurance rates.

-Take the time to compare options to find the best non-owner car insurance in Illinois.
-Use the tool above to easily compare non-owner insurance providers near you.
+Shop around to find the best Illinois non-owner car insurance available.
+Use the tool above to compare non-owner insurers in your area.

 Tip icon You might also be interested in